solita/solita.github.com/_posts/2024-07-22-the-x-files.md

 power of the Go templating language so you can make quite complex templates if required.

 Now we can just `task <some task>` and be off to the races.
-If we don't know what task we want to run, we get a nice interface for free:
+If we don't know what task we want to run, we get a nice helper for free:

 ```terminal
 $ task --list